snaplet/docs-old/docs/05-guides/migration-new-config.md

 ```

-As you can see we introduced a new `$default` parameter which allow you to choose if you rather "include" or "exclude" mutiples tables under a schema per default.
+As you can see, we introduced a new `$default` parameter which allows you to choose if you'd rather "include" or "exclude" mutiples tables under a schema by default.
 This was a long requested feature and we are happy to finally introduce it.

 For more details, see [exclude](docs/04-references/data-operations/03-exclude.md)

 ### (migrated) Subset
 The subset feature is now available under the "sample" property on the configuration.
-Nothing change much in it except that the types definition for it are much more precise allowing you to know in advance what you can do with it.
+It remains mostly the same, except that the type definitions for it are much more precise, which allows you to know in advance what you can do with it.

 For example this configuration: